gtuck/web3400/php-code-examples.md

 ## PHP data types:

 PHP data types are not explicitly declared; they are determined at runtime based on the context.
-In other words, PHP is a Dynamicly Typed Language.
+In other words, PHP is a Dynamically Typed Language.

 - **Boolean (bool)**: Represents true or false.
 - **Integer (int)**: A whole number.